lineofflight/peddler/README.md

 You won't be able to create a client for another seller if you are in different regions.

-If you do not want to use environment variables at all, you can set AWS credentials as well when creating a client.
-This is what you want to do if you are working across multiple regions as a single set of credentials will not be enough.
+If you are working with sellers across multiple regions, a single set of credentials will not be enough.
+In that case, you can skip using global environment variables and pass your AWS credentials when creating the client.

 ```ruby
 client = MWS.orders(marketplace: "ATVPDKIKX0DER",